Linear-sized independent sets in random cographs and increasing subsequences in separable permutations: Introduction

 \section{Introduction}

-Our paper present both results for graph and permutation models (connected through the mapping associating with a permutation its inversion graph); for simplicity we present these results and the related backgrounds separately.
+This paper contains both results for graph and permutation models (connected through the mapping associating with a permutation its inversion graph); for simplicity we present these results and the related backgrounds separately.